Marcion of Sinope: Marcionite Church

 The Marcionite church expanded greatly within Marcion's lifetime, becoming a major rival to the other emerging church.
 After his death, it retained its following and survived Christian controversy and imperial disapproval for several centuries.
-Several theologians have viewed him as a proto-protestant.
+Adolf von Harnack viewed him as a 2nd-century "Martin Luther".

 Teachings

 Study of the Hebrew Bible, along with received writings circulating in the nascent Church, led Marcion to conclude that many of the teachings of Jesus were incompatible with the actions of Yahweh, characterized as the belligerent god of the Hebrew Bible.
 Marcion responded by developing a ditheistic system of belief around the year 144.
-(Note: 115 years and six months from the Crucifixion, according to Tertullian's reckoning in Adversus Marcionem, xv.)
+(Note: 115 years and six months from the start of Christ's ministry in the fifteenth year of Tiberius, according to Tertullian's reckoning in Adversus Marcionem, xv.)
 This notion of two gods—a higher transcendent one and a lower world-creator and ruler—allowed Marcion to reconcile his perceived contradictions between Christian Covenant theology and the gospel proclaimed by the New Testament.

 In contrast to other leaders of the nascent Christian Church, however, Marcion declared that Christianity was in complete discontinuity with Judaism and entirely opposed to the scriptures of Judaism.
 Marcion did not claim that these were false.
 Instead, he asserted that they were entirely true, but were to be read in an absolutely literalistic manner, one which led him to develop an understanding that Yahweh was not the same God spoken of by Jesus.
 For example, Marcion argued that the Genesis account of Yahweh walking through the Garden of Eden asking where Adam was, proved that Yahweh inhabited a physical body and was without universal knowledge, attributes wholly incompatible with the Heavenly Father professed by Jesus.

 According to Marcion, the God of the Old Testament, whom he called the Demiurge, the creator of the material universe, is a jealous tribal deity of the Jews, whose law represents legalistic reciprocal justice and who punishes mankind for its sins through suffering and death.
 In contrast, the God that Jesus professed is an altogether different being, a universal God of compassion and love who looks upon humanity with benevolence and mercy.
 Marcion also produced a book titled Antitheses, which is no longer extant, contrasting the Demiurge of the Old Testament with the Heavenly Father of the New Testament.